ameyachavan007/Image-Based-Product-Recommender-System/README.md

 An AI and Data Science project including a web scrapped dataset to perform visual search and recommend products from e-commerce websites.

 ## Dataset
 We created our own dataset by scrapping product information from Amazon.com.
-For this purpose we used online free web scrapping tool called ParseHub.
+For this purpose we created our custom python scrapper.

 ## Research Work
 Following 4 papers were studied for the creation of this project: